-During the quarter ended March 31, 2012, we entered a grain supply contract for the Indiana Distillery and subsequent to March 31, 2012, we extended this agreement for use at our Atchison facility.
+During the quarter ended March 31, 2012, we entered a grain supply contract for the Indiana Distillery and during the quarter ended June 30, 2012 we extended this agreement for use at our Atchison facility.
 The grain supply contracts permit us to purchase corn for delivery up to 12 months in the future, at fixed prices.
-While the Atchinson contract only recently became executed, we made corn purchase commitments for future delivery at our Atchison facility throughout much of the quarter ended March 31, 2012.
-The pricing for these contracts is based on a formula with several factors, including corn futures prices and the timing of our pricing decisions.
+The pricing for these contracts is based on a formula using several factors.